-- The phasing of development to allow the infrastructure provider to undertake the necessary investigation into the impact of the site on the local sewerage network and following this, the carrying out of remedial works, where necessary, to support further growth; - Appropriate design, density and layout which addresses the sites important gateway location and manages the transition into the main built up area.
-In order to assimilate the development, provision should be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening; - Preparation of an appropriate transport assessment as part of any planning application to iii. identify the impact of the development on the highway network.
-This assessment should specifically include the impact of the sites access on the Lower Kirklington Road / Kirklington Road junction, the achievement of acceptable visibility and the provision of appropriate mitigating measures; - The positive management of surface water through the design and layout of development to iv. ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - Provision of appropriate landscape buffering to the Southwell Trail within the design and layout ٧. of any planning application; - Development will be required to seek to maintain and enhance the current provision of Right of Ways which traverse the site; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required reflecting the high archaeological potential of the site.

-Land at The Burgage (Rainbows) has been allocated on the Policies Map for residential development providing around 25 dwellings.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:

 - i.
+The phasing of development to allow the infrastructure provider to undertake the necessary investigation into the impact of the site on the local sewerage network and following this, the carrying out of remedial works, where necessary, to support further growth; - ii.
+Appropriate design, density and layout which addresses the sites important gateway location and manages the transition into the main built up area.
+In order to assimilate the development, provision should be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening; - iii.
+Preparation of an appropriate transport assessment to identify the impact of the development on the highway network.
+This assessment should specifically include the impact of the sites

+- access on the Lower Kirklington Road / Kirklington Road junction, the achievement of acceptable visibility and the provision of appropriate mitigating measures; - The positive management of surface water to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - Provision of appropriate landscape buffering to the Southwell Trail; - Development will be required to seek to maintain and enhance the current provision of Right ۷İ. of Ways which traverse the site; and - vii.
+Pre-determination evaluation and post determination archaeological mitigation measures required reflecting the high archaeological interest of the site.

+Land at The Burgage (Rainbows) has been allocated on the Proposals Map for residential development providing around 25 dwellings.

+In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following;
-The preparation of a Master Plan which appropriately addresses: - The sites sensitive Conservation Area location respecting its character and appearance; 1. - The presence of listed and curtilage listed structures within and surrounding the site, 2. which should form the focus for the redevelopment;

-- Provision of improved access arrangements which are suitable to the historic nature of the location: and - Taking account of the above the provision of a suitable site design, density and layout which also takes into account the difference in site levels between the allocated site and adjacent residential areas. - Pre-determination archaeologicalevaluation submitted as part of any planning application and post determination archaeological mitigation measures secured by condition on any planning consent are likely to be required to reflect the high archaeological interest of the site.
+- i.
+The preparation of a Master Plan which appropriately addresses: - 1.
+The sites sensitive Conservation Area location respecting its character and appearance; - 2.
+The presence of curtilage Listed structures within the site, which should form the focus for the redevelopment; - Provision of improved access arrangements which are suitable to the historic nature of the location; and - Taking account of the above the provision of a suitable site design, density and layout which also takes into account the difference in site levels between the allocated site and adjacent residential areas. - Pre-determination evaluation and post determination archaeological mitigation measures required to reflect the high archaeological interest of the site.

-Southwell Depot has been allocated on the Policies Map for residential development providing around 15 dwellings.
+Southwell Depot has been allocated on the Proposals Map for residential development providing around 15 dwellings.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following;

-- The extent of the sites eastern boundary being defined by the safeguarded line of the Southwell Bypass; - Appropriate design, density and layout which addresses the sites: - Gateway location and manages the transition into the main built up area; and the 1. - 2.
+- i.
+The extent of the sites eastern boundary being defined by the safeguarded line of the Southwell Bypass; - Appropriate design, density and layout which addresses the sites: ii. - Gateway location and manages the transition into the main built up area; and the 1. - 2.
 Adjacent location to the Southwell Conservation Area respecting its character and appearance.